zackforbing/ruby-submissions/1510/07_http.markdown

 3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities

-Group: Daniel Winer and Brennan Holtzclaw
+Group: Daniel Winter and Brennan Holtzclaw

 Assessed By: Mike